MozillaDataScience/outreachy-datascience-2019/initial_contribution/README.md

      - Why did you choose this field?
 Please thoroughly explain your reasoning.

 # Submission
-* Please submit your final notebook/script by email to one of the mentors
+* Please submit your final notebook/script by email to one of the mentors.

 # Additional Information:
 * Visualizations make the world a better place!
 Use them liberally.
 * Show your code as much as possible.
 * Please also explain your code and your thinking process thoroughly and articulately.
-Write in English as well as in code.
+* Write in English as well as in code.
 * 3rd party libraries are fine.
 Just make sure to describe why and how you are using them.